mlc-ai/web-stable-diffusion/README.md

 ## Get Started

-We have a [Jupyter notebook](https://github.com/mlc-ai/web-stable-diffusion/blob/main/notebooks/walkthrough.ipynb) that walks you through all the stages, including
+We have a [Jupyter notebook](https://github.com/mlc-ai/web-stable-diffusion/blob/main/walkthrough.ipynb) that walks you through all the stages, including
+* elaborate the key points of web ML model deployment and how we do to meet these points,
-* importing the stable diffusion model,
+* import the stable diffusion model,
 * optimize the model,
 * build the model,
 * deploy the model locally with native GPU runtime, and
 * deploy the model on web with WebGPU runtime.

-We also have another [Jupyter notebook](https://github.com/mlc-ai/web-stable-diffusion/blob/main/notebooks/Web%20Stable%20Diffusion%20-%20TVMCon%202023.ipynb) which we presented at [TVMCon 2023 Day 1](https://www.tvmcon.org).
-This notebook focuses more on the import of stable diffusion models, elaborates the key points of web ML model deployment and how we do to meet these points.

 If you want to go through these steps in command line, please follow the commands below:
 <details><summary>Commands</summary>